Bathroom bill: Indiana

 In January 2021, Indiana State Senator Bruce Borders introduced a Bill to the Senate that would make it a Class-B Misdemeanor for any person to use a bathroom or locker-room that did not correlate with their birth sex.

 Kansas

 In 2016, the Kansas legislature introduced a "bathroom bill" that was nearly identical to the ADF's model "bathroom bill" legislation.
 The bill died after public protests over the legislation's provision allowing students to sue their school if they encountered a transgender person in a bathroom or locker room.

 A 2023 Kansas law shields government agencies and schools from lawsuits if they prohibit transgender women from using women's bathrooms, but does not mandate restrictions.

+In January 2026, the Kansas state legislature passed a bill requiring restrooms in government buildings to be restricted to those of the corresponding assigned sex.
+Governor Laura Kelly vetoed the bill the following month.
+However, just 3 days after the veto, a House Motion to override veto prevailed, leading to the passing of Kansas Senate Bill 244.
+The House vote was 87 yeas and 37 nays.
+All Republican representatives voted yea, and all Democratic reps - save for Valdenia Winn, who was not present - voted nay.
+The bill states that it would require "the designation of multiple-occupancy private spaces in public buildings for use by only one sex and imposing criminal and civil penalties for violations, defining the term 'gender' to mean biological sex at birth for purposes of statutory construction...".
+The bill would also apply to 'multiple-occupancy private spaces,' which includes spaces like restrooms, hospital rooms, dorm rooms, domestic violence shelters, and more.
+With the passing of the bill, individuals who violated it may be charged with misdemeanor with jail time and/or fine.
+Those who violate the law would receive no penalty on first violation, but a penalty of $1,000 for a second violation.
+They could be charged with a misdemeanor crime on a third violation.
+Potentially large penalties for public agencies that don’t comply with the law are also set.
+Such penalties may include fines of $25,000 for a first violation and $125,000 for a second violation.

 Kentucky

 A 2015 proposal in Kentucky, also based on the ADF model legislation, would have allowed students to sue their school if they encountered transgender students using the bathroom corresponding to the gender with which they identify.
 It would have allowed transgender students instead to request special accommodations, including access to single-stall or faculty restrooms.
 On February 27, 2015, the bill S.B.
 76 passed in the Kentucky Senate, but it did not pass the Kentucky House.